L0lus/PicoCalc-Radxa-zero-3/README.md

 ## WIP features

-* GPIO audio
+* GPIO audio - will need i2s amp
-* connect secondary SDcard via gpio
+* connect secondary SDcard via gpio - would need bitbanged SPI to make it work I think
 * make panel-mipi-dbi-spi to fully work, from what I understand it would provide gpu acceleration and make things go much faster
 * add my i3 cconfig/create setup script, here or in a next repo